Surabaya: Transportation

-Bus

-The main bus terminal is Terminal Purabaya (located in Bungurasih, Waru, Sidoarjo), the other major terminal is Osowilangon in Tambak.

-In Surabaya it is served by city buses as a means of choice for residents of Surabaya and surrounding cities for their daily activities.
+The main bus terminal is Purabaya Bus Terminal (located in Bungurasih, Waru, Sidoarjo), the other major terminal is Osowilangon in Tambak.
+In Surabaya it is served by city buses such Suroboyo Bus, Trans Semanggi Suroboyo, Trans Jatim, shuttle bus service (Wira Wiri Suroboyo), and Share taxis is called Angkot as a means of choice for residents of Surabaya and surrounding cities for their daily activities.
 Surabaya has a number of terminals in the city, including Joyoboyo Terminal, Bratang Terminal, Jembatan Merah Bus Stop, Ujung Baru Bus Stop, and so on.
 These terminals are meeting points between city buses and other modes of transportation within the city.

-Since April 7, 2018, the Surabaya city government has launched a city bus system named Suroboyo Bus which serves important points throughout the city.
-The Suroboyo Bus payment system is very unique because it uses plastic waste and makes Surabaya the second city in the world to implement this system in mass transportation after the Beijing subway in 2014.
+Since 7 April 2018, the Surabaya city government has launched a city bus system named Suroboyo Bus which serves important points throughout the city.
+The Suroboyo Bus payment system is unique because it uses plastic waste making Surabaya the second city in the world to implement this system in mass transportation after the Beijing subway in 2014.
 Suroboyo Bus has small stops scattered throughout the city.

-Public transport

-There are various kinds of local transport, including taxi-cabs, Suroboyo Bus, shuttle bus service, city bus, angkot, and commuter rail.
-Go-Jek and Grab are also available throughout the city.

-Infrastructure

-Until 2009, the growth of road length in Surabaya was only about 0.01% per year.
-This is not comparable to the growth of motorized vehicles which reaches around 7–8% annually.
-Congestion that occurred in Surabaya was triggered by the growth of vehicles that were not proportional to the capacity of the road.
-To reduce congestion, the city government has built many new roads, including the construction of a frontage road on Ahmad Yani road which is divided into east and west sides of 4 km each.
-This slow lane is planned to penetrate to the Buduran area, Sidoarjo Regency.
-In addition, the city government has completed the construction of the Middle East Ring Road (MERR), which is a 10.98 km ring road between the Kenjeran area to Tambak Sumur that connects the Suramadu Bridge and Juanda International Airport; and the 780-meter Suroboyo Bridge that crosses the sea which is now a tourist icon in the Kenjeran Beach area.
-The city government has also intensified the construction of massive box culverts in Surabaya to reduce congestion while anticipating flooding.